Elementary and Secondary Principal Certification (EdSp)

 How to Apply

-To apply, please visit the Office of Graduate Studies online application system.
+To apply, please visit the MU Graduate School online application system.

 For questions about how to apply, please contact us:

 In rare instances, a minimal number of departmental research or teaching assistantships are available for qualified students who are not working full time.
 Priority is given to PhD students; however, interested EdSp students are encouraged to apply.